 These small group studies of 1 John contain outlines, cross-references, Bible study discussion questions, and applications.
 Visit our library of inductive Bible studies for more in depth inductive studies on this and other books of the Bible you can use in your small group.

-1 John 3:1-10 Inductive Bible Study
+1 John 3:1-10 Inductive Bible Study Commentary and Questions

 I. Our relationship with God (1-3)

 a)He loves us (1)

 b)We are His children and will meet Him one day (2)

 c)Knowing that we will see Him purifies us (3)

 II.
 Habitual sin and a relationship with God are incompatible (4-10)

 d)Sin breaks God’s law (4)

 e)He came so that we wouldn’t sin (5)

 f)If we abide in Him we will not practice sin (6)

 g)If we practice righteousness we are like Him (7)

 h)If we practice sin we are like the devil (8)

 i)The one born of God doesn’t practice sin (9)

 j)Habitual sin is a test to determine someone’s relationship with God (10)

 I. Our relationship with God (1-3)

 - In what ways has God shown love to you (go around the table one by one 2-3 times)?

-Is everyone a child of God?
-How can we become children of God?
-What are the basics of the father/child relationship?
+- What are the basics of the father/child relationship?

 - How do you feel when people around you think you are weird or a nut because of your belief in God?

 - What does John mean that we don’t know what we will be?

-Galatians 3:26 – You are sons of God through faith…
+Galatians 3:26 – So in Christ Jesus you are all children of God through faith.

 Hebrews 12:3-11 – A father has authority to discipline his children.